moleisking/koopey/koopey.api/readme.md

 - [Java generate private and public keys](https://docs.oracle.com/javase/tutorial/security/apisign/step2.html)
 - [Spring controllers](https://dzone.com/articles/14-tips-for-writing-spring-mvc-controller)

-### Issues

-- Auth is not integrated fully due to time constraints.
-- Docker image has jdk8 by default which can be removed as we use jdk11.

-## Shutdown server

-> `netstat -a -o -n | findstr "1709"`
-> `taskkill /F /PID 11080`

 ## Gradle

  > `./gradlew tasks --all`
  > `./gradlew javadoc`

-/_INSERT INTO user (id, alias, name, password, email, mobile) SELECT "1", "mole" ,'Scott Johnston', '$2a$10\$VKTuGcraGrYiKBTGbtQOs.8pugk9SA6PZc9jdJcN/IMU6xGxCteBu', "moleisking@gmail.com", "+34644862708" AS VALUE
-WHERE NOT EXISTS (SELECT 1 FROM user WHERE id ="1");_/

 ### Guides